fedesoria/docs/sites/default/content/db/mysql/index.md

 );
 ```

-Also, you must provide the `omitempty` option in the `db` tag when defining the
+Remember to set the `omitempty` option to the ID field:
-struct:

 ```go
 type Foo struct {